khalilhenoud/library/library/doc.md

 *_deref

 type interface:
-*_def           returns a default initialized instance of the type *_is_def        returns whether the instance is equivalent to the default type *_setup         constructor
+*_def           returns/sets a default initialized instance of the type *_is_def        returns whether the instance is equivalent to the default type *_setup         constructor
 *_cleanup       destructor